Pemi’s Founders: The Four Docs

 The Pemi Board of Directors meets with the Managing Directors roughly six times a year to oversee camp operations and planning.
 Two of these meetings are multi-day and face-to-face, with one in the Fall at the camp to review the recent season and developments with the physical plant, and the other elsewhere in the winter for concentrated discussions of Pemi’s mission and our success in pursuing it—past, present, and future.

 Two generations of the Fauver and Reed families are currently represented on the Board, serving in renewable three-year terms or in the one-year rotating seat specially designed to introduce the younger generation to the responsibilities of ownership.
-In addition, three independent members offer crucial perspectives from beyond the ownership circle.
+In addition, five independent members offer crucial perspectives from beyond the ownership circle.